9 February 2023

 Development, Journal of Cell Science and Journal of Experimental Biology – as Transformative Journals – will continue to offer three publication choices – free non-OA publishing, Gold OA (author pays), and APC-free OA publishing through R&P agreements.
 This means that researchers can continue to publish with us regardless of their funder or financial status.

-“I am delighted that The Company of Biologists is fully committed to transitioning its journals to full Open Access – as evidenced by the Read and Publish arrangements developed last year and the announcement that their three subscription journals will become Transformative Journals, from January 2021,” said Robert Kiley, Head of Open Research at Wellcome.
+“I am delighted that The Company of Biologists is fully committed to transitioning its journals to full Open Access – as evidenced by the Read and Publish arrangements developed last year and the announcement that their three subscription journals will become Transformative Journals, from January 2021,” said Robert Kiley (Head of Open Research at The Wellcome Trust in Head of Strategy, cOAlition S) in 2020.
 “We welcome the commitment to transition to full Open Access, to offset subscription income from payments for publishing services and to work to increase the share of OA content, year-on-year.
 I hope other journals follow the lead set by The Company of Biologists.”

-All Transformative Journals we have annual Open Access growth targets and we are delighted to announce that we have not only met, but have exceeded our targets for 2021, on all three journals.
-Find out more about our targets, as well as the benefits of publishing Open Access in our video announcement or on the Transformative Journals page.
+All Transformative Journals have annual Open Access growth targets and we are delighted that our targets for all three journals have been met in 2021 and 2022.
+Find out more about our targets, as well as the benefits of publishing Open Access in our video or on the Transformative Journals page.

-We have come a long way over the past 17 years, and our community remains at the heart of our publishing decisions.
+We have come a long way since 2004, and our community remains at the heart of our publishing decisions.
 Whatever the future of publishing may hold, you can rest assured that The Company of Biologists and its journals will remain committed to supporting our authors, reviewers, readers and library partners.

-To celebrate Open Access Week 2021, we asked our Editors-in-Chief of Development, Journal of Cell Science and Journal of Experimental Biology for their thoughts on Open Access publishing.
+Watch the video below to hear our Editors-in-Chief of Development, Journal of Cell Science and Journal of Experimental Biology giving their thoughts on Open Access publishing.